The-OpenROAD-Project/OpenLane/regression_results/README.md

             <code>--htmlExtract | -html</code> <br> (Boolean)
         </td>
         <td align="justify">
-            Specifies whether or not to print an html summary of the report printed in the csv format with the most important configurations and metrics.
+            Specifies whether or not to print an html summary of the report printed in the csv format with the most important configurations and metrics. <br> Default value: <code>False</code>
         </td>
     </tr>
     <tr>